cilium/cilium/Documentation/gettingstarted/proxylib.rst

          }]
   } ]

-When performing manual testing, remember that each time you change your golang proxy code, you must re-run ''make'' and ''sudo make install'' and then restart the cilium-agent process.
+When performing manual testing, remember that each time you change your Golang proxy code, you must re-run ''make'' and ''sudo make install'' and then restart the cilium-agent process.
 If the only changes you have made since last compiling cilium are in your cilium/proxylib directory, you can safely just run ''make'' and ''sudo make install''  in that directory, which saves time.